By Kathryn Wright, M.D., F.A.A.P.

 - Washing their hands often with soap and water

 - Limiting the time they spend in daycare centers or other potentially contagious settings during the RSV season

 When it comes to RSV, it’s better to be safe than sorry.
 If your infant is displaying cold-like symptoms, do not hesitate to make an appointment with your physician.
 At Kelsey-Seybold Clinic in Houston, we take potential RSV infection seriously and will do all we can to determine if your infant or high-risk child is infected.
 We will also take action to help ensure that the condition does not worsen.
 We’re also happy to discuss preventive measures to help protect your child from being infected.

-Dr. Jennifer Lai is a board-certified pediatrician at Kelsey-Seybold’s Spring Medical and Diagnostic Center.
+Dr. Wright is a board-certified pediatrician at Kelsey-Seybold’s Kingwood Clinic.
 She’s accepting appointments for kids of all ages.
-Her clinical interests include General Pediatrics, newborns, autism, and obesity.
+Her clinical interests include ADHD, obesity, newborns, and breastfeeding.